Ectoparasites

 Pubic lice |

-Crusted scabies (formerly called Norwegian scabies) occurs when the mite population is very high due to poor host immune response, such as people with HIV infection, and also in remote Indigenous communities.
+Crusted scabies (formerly called Norwegian scabies) occurs when the mite population is very high due to poor host immune response, such as in people with HIV infection, and also in people living in remote Aboriginal and Torres Strait Island communities.
 Seek specialist advice for treatment.

 Treatment advice